QUICK ANSWER

 The Florida exam is 100 questions in 210 minutes.
 Time pressure degrades cognitive performance.
 Untimed practice scores consistently overpredict timed exam scores.

-Free practice tests are almost always untimed.
-There is no mechanism to simulate the pacing pressure, the fatigue at question 80, or the decision quality degradation that happens when you have 15 flagged questions and 30 minutes left.
+Many free practice tests are untimed or too short to simulate the real exam.
+There is often no mechanism to recreate pacing pressure, fatigue at question 80, or the decision quality drop that happens when you have 15 flagged questions and 30 minutes left.
 You can set a timer on your phone, but without 100 questions in a single sitting from a consistent question bank, the simulation is incomplete.

 4. EXCEPT/NOT Question Drilling

-EXCEPT and NOT questions make up 15 to 20% of the state exam and cost more points per question than any other format.
+EXCEPT and NOT questions appear throughout the state exam and tend to cost more points per question than standard questions.
 They require a different mental process (finding the false answer instead of the true one) that needs separate, focused practice.

 Free resources rarely include enough EXCEPT/NOT questions to build the reflex, and none of them offer isolated practice on this format specifically.
 You encounter one EXCEPT question every 10 to 15 questions in a free practice set, which is not enough repetition to make the True/False Labeling technique automatic.